Skip to main content

 25% of legitimate outbound calls are mistaken as spam (Source: TransUnion internal statistics)

-Then, the bad actor spoofs the phone number of a financial institution and calls the customer pretending to be from that organization.
+The bad actor then spoofs the phone number of a financial institution and calls the customer, posing as a representative of that organization.

 Due to the highly personal nature of a human voice on the phone, and the fact fraudsters have become very good at creating convincing stories, consumers frequently believe they’re speaking with an individual they can trust.
 The fraudster often follows up by sending their target a fake SMS link to seal the deal.